getsentry/sentry-docs/src/_includes/common/errors-context.md

 {% comment %} add screen shot {% endcomment %}

-To configure custom data:
+To configure extra context:

-{{ include.errors_configure_custom_data }}
+{{ include.errors_configure_extra_context }}

-When sending custom data, *be aware of maximum payload size*, especially if you want to send the whole application state as extra data.
+When sending extra context, *be aware of maximum payload size*, especially if you want to send the whole application state as extra data.
 Sentry does not recommend this approach since application state can be very large and easily exceed the 200kB maximum that Sentry has on individual event payloads.
 When this happens, you’ll receive an `HTTP Error 413 Payload Too Large` message as the server response or (when you set `keepalive: true` as a `fetch` parameter), the request will stay pending forever (for example, in Google Chrome).

+{{ include.errors_extra_context }}